globocom/GloboNetworkAPI/docs/pool/url-api-v3-pool-deploy/post.rst

     /api/v3/pool/deploy/<pool_ids>/

 where **pool_ids** are the identifiers of each pool desired to be deployed.
+These pools must exist in database.
 To deploy more than one pool, semicolons between the identifiers should be used.

 Example with Parameter IDs: